mido3ds/C4IAN/docs/deliverables_dr_mayada.md

 # 1. Problem Statement
 <!-- Introduction to the problem (max 30 words) -->
-A communication system for military, used during operations in areas with no internet infrastructure.
+A `mobile ad-hoc network` communication system for military, for operations in areas with no internet infrastructure.
 Deployed units can stream audio, video and sensors readings to command centres.
 Command centres can stream audio and message codes to some/all unit(s).